-Where people with special needs use or work in the premises, their needs should, so far as is practicable be discussed with them.
+Where people with special needs (residents, employees and visitors) are accommodated, work in, or use the premises, their needs should, so far as is practicable, be discussed with them.
 These will often be modest and may require only changes or modifications to existing procedures.
-You may need to develop individual 'personal emergency evacuation plans' (PEEPs) for disabled persons who frequently use a building.
-They will need to be confident of any plan/PEEP that is put in place after consultation with them.
-As part of your consultation exercise you will need to consider the matter of personal dignity.
+However, in some cases, more individual arrangements involving the development of 'personal emergency evacuation plans' (PEEPs) may need to be considered.
+Any PEEP developed for residents may need to be incorporated into the inviduals care plan.